demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E0_linux_0_navigation.md

      * `cd ~/This_is_Heaven_ON_Earth`
      * `cd /`
      * `cd -`

-Quiz: Each time you carried out the above commands, you were able to display the path to the working directory with `pwd`.
+Wach time you carried out the above commands, you were able to display the path to the working directory with `pwd`.
 You should now be comfortable with `cd`, `pwd`, and you should have some instinct to what the "path" is.
+"Your path" is the your location in the file system; a file's "path" is the location of the file on the filesystem.
+For example, the path to the Terminal.app on OS X is `/Applications/Utilities/Terminal.app`.

+Quiz.
 You can chain two commands together on the commandline using the semicolon as a separator.
 For example `cd ; cd Desktop; cd ..`, will take you to your home directory, then hop you into the Desktop directory, and then back again into your home directory.
-Predict the result of pwd for the following command: `cd; cd . ; cd .. ; cd .. ; cd - ; cd ../.. ; cd ~/..`
+Predict the result of pwd for the following commands:
+  * `cd; cd . ; cd .. ; cd .. ; cd -`

-  6. What is in your path when you open a terminal window?
+  * `cd ~/..`

+### exercise `["the tab key", ls, and "wildcards *"]`
+  1. Open a new terminal window and display the contents of your home directory. [`ls`]
+  2. The Tab key autocompletes with items in the your path.
+Play around with hitting the tab key:
+      * Hitting tab twice on an empty commandline will give you the option of seeing a schmorgesborg of commands.
+In this schmorgesborg are the commands that you are using here [e.g. `ls cd pwd .. etc` ].
+It should ask to type y or n.
+Typing y will allow you to scroll through the commands using the `more` command.
+      * type `ls ` but don't hit enter, hit tab two times instead.
+Here, tab doesn't display the schmorgesborg of commands because you already chose one (`ls`); instead, it give you a display of all the files and directories.
+Find a directory you like from the display and type the first letter.
+For example, `ls L<TAB>` should show list you any files/directories that start with the letter `L`.
+      * use ls to look around your file system without using cd.
+  3. As you look around your file system using `ls` and the tab key, play around with wild cards.
+      * `ls L*` lists anything starting in `L`
+      * `ls *.txt` lists anything ending in .txt
+      * `ls  */*.txt` lists all .txt files within directories in your working directory!
+      * `ls */*/*.txt` lists all .txt files within the first directory within all directories in you working directory.
-  6. List all of the files on the Desktop. [`ls`]  Does to list look similar to that seen if you look at the Desktop with your eyes using the operating system?
+  4. List all of the files on the Desktop. [`ls`]  Does to list look similar to that seen if you look at the Desktop with your eyes using the operating system?
 List all of the files again with the -l option (see man pages for description). [`ls -l`]

-  5. Change back to your default working directory. [`cd -`, or `cd ..`, or `cd`] ...
+Quiz.
+  * What is in your path when you open a terminal window?
+  * What do you expect the result for `ls /`?
+  * What do you expect the result for `ls /*`?

+### Exercise: Passive interaction with information contained on the File System and other file systems. `[curl, grep, sed, and ssh]`
   15. Navigate with a browser to this address: http://www.rcsb.org/pdb/files/2CBA.pdb use curl to dump that file to the screen!
   17. pipe the curl STDOUT into grep and filter all the lines the C-alpha lines (CA) of the 2cba.pdb (`curl http://www.rcsb.org/pdb/files/2CBA.pdb` | grep "ATOM"